Trictrac: Rest corners

 From a tactical point of view, to have more chances of taking your rest corner, it is worth having one or two builders (extra men) on points 5 and 6 while the opponent's corner is still empty, but when the opponent has taken it, it is better not to have too many on point 6.
 Under these conditions, these builders enable a die throw of six to be used.
-These advantageous positions for taking the rest corner led players to call points 5 and 6 'bourgeois corner'.
+These advantageous positions for taking the rest corner led players to call points 5 and 6 the 'businessman's corner'.

 Points, holes and jans

-A round (partie entière or tour) in trictrac is played over twelve holes (parties simple or, more commonly, trous).
+A match (partie entière or tour) in trictrac is played over a number of holes (parties simples or, more commonly, trous).
+In the vicar's game, this number is twelve; in trictrac à écrire and in trictrac combiné, it is an indeterminate number greater than six (the determinate number, to which the entire match is played and which is agreed upon beforehand, is that of marks [marqués]).

 Each time a player scores one or more holes, the corresponding peg is moved along the side rail of the board.
 The first hole is marked at the base of the talon, the twelfth at the base of the rest corner.
-When the peg of either player reaches the twelfth hole, the match is over and that player wins.
+In the vicar's game, when the peg of either player reaches the twelfth hole, the match is over and that player wins.

 To score a hole a player must score twelve points.
-These points are earned in game situations called jans, but also from bearing off all a player's men and from the opponent's point-counting errors called "schools" (écoles).
+These points are earned in game situations called jans, in hitting (battre; a battue is a hit), but also from bearing off all of a player's men and from the opponent's point-counting errors called "schools" (écoles).

-Keeping track of the points scored is done on the board itself using three jetons, initially placed between the two talons against the end rail.
+Keeping track of the points scored is done on the board itself using three tokens, initially placed between the two talons against the end rail.
 This initial position corresponds to zero points.

 Point scoring

 Le Grand Trictrac, Soumille, Hansy, 1766, p.
-14. Figure showing the location of the jetons according to the points scored.
-10 points are actually scored against the board.
+14. Figure showing the location of the tokens according to the points scored.
+10 points are actually scored against the end rail.
 "Black" has 0 holes and 4 points, and "White" has yet to score.

-Trictrac points are always scored in twos; the score being indicated by placing a jeton at the following locations (see diagram – right):
+Trictrac points are always scored in twos; the score being indicated by placing a token at the following locations (see diagram – right):